-- Technical Committee required under condition C14: The Bargo Waste Management Centre is not included in the Study Area. - NSW Department regulating the Pipelines Act 1976 (DPE Division of Energy, Climate Change and Sustainability): The Moomba to Sydney gas pipeline is not in the Study Area.
+- Technical Committee required under condition C14: The Bargo Waste Management Centre is not included in the Study Area. - NSW Department regulating the Pipelines Act 1976 (now NSW DCCEEW Climate and Energy Action): The Moomba to Sydney gas pipeline is not in the Study Area.
 Jemena have been and will continue to be consulted for the management of potential subsidence impacts to local gas pipelines within the Study Area.